Celebrating More Than Three Decades of Excellence

 The founder of Diving Unlimited International, Inc., Dick Long is a leader in drysuit design, manufacturing, dive procedures, and buoyancy control.

 Long began diving in 1958 and started his own dive equipment business just one year later.
 In addition to suit development, he’s developed helmets, gas manifold systems, backpack harnesses, buoyancy control systems, and more.

 1995 DAN / Rolex Diver Of The Year

-Marjorie Bank is a marine photographer who most notably took photographs of great white sharks.
+Marjorie Bank was a marine photographer who most notably took photographs of great white sharks.
 Her work won recognition from Our World Underwater and the National Association of Underwater Instructors.
 She also served on the advisory board of the Baltimore National Aquarium.
-Bank passed away in 1994.

 Glen Egstrom, Ph.D.